amzn/app-platform/docs/scopes.md

 therefore may cause a leak (thread and memory) and potential race conditions.
 It’s strongly recommended not to launch any asynchronous work within `onExitScope()`.
 By the time `onExitScope()` is called, the coroutine scope provided by the `Scope` has been canceled already.

+## Hosting `Scopes`

+Scopes need to be remembered and must be accessible in order to get access to their services.
+Where to host scopes depends on what scopes are required and when they need to be created.
+Most apps have some form of an application scope, which is a singleton scope for the entire lifetime of the application.
+A natural place to host this scope for Android apps is within the Application class, for iOS apps within App struct or the main function for desktop applications.

+A user scope has a shorter lifecycle than the application scope, but usually lives longer than UI components.
+It is commonly hosted by a service object managing the login state.
+This scope is destroyed after the user session expires.

+The App Platform by default only provides app scope, which has to be manually created by each application as highlighted above.